qed11/UTEK2021/README.md

 To run this code, run the command: python 4.py

-Make sure you're in directory 4
+Make sure you're in the directory 4